Purchase Program Supplies and Equipment

 • broadcast seeder

 The most effective roadside management starts with an accurate picture of the condition of roadsides in the county or city.
-A roadside vegetation inventory helps decision makers set management priorities and provides baseline data for measuring program success.
+A roadside vegetation inventory helps decision-makers set management priorities and provides baseline data for measuring program success.

 Information collected in a roadside vegetation inventory includes herbaceous cover, tree and brush cover, weed concerns, bare areas, and areas with erosion and encroachment.
 The inventory development process typically involves a windshield survey, which means observing the roadside conditions while driving throughout the county or city.
 Windshield survey observations can be recorded every quarter mile or whatever interval is needed.
 Those conducting the inventory must be able to identify weeds, distinguish native prairie vegetation from non-native grasses, and recognize areas of erosion and encroachment.
 If more than one individual is conducting the inventory in separate vehicles, training must be provided to ensure accurate, uniform data collection.